imagej/imagej.github.io/_pages/develop/debugging.md

 ---

- {% include info-box content='This page has approaches for *software developers* to use for debugging ImageJ.
+ {% include notice icon="info" content='This page has approaches for *software developers* to use for debugging ImageJ.
 If you are a *user* looking to troubleshoot issues, see the [Troubleshooting](/help/troubleshooting) page.' %}

 # Launching ImageJ in debug mode